galsci/pysm_methods_paper/notebooks/README.md

 # Notebooks to generate figures

 This folder should be used to store notebooks used to generate figures in the paper.
+Please open a Pull Request on the Github repository at https://github.com/galsci/pysm_methods_paper to add Notebooks to the paper.

 Some recommendations: